Make Your Own Markers

 - Watch as the water rise up the strips.
 What happens?

-- Let the water run up until it is about 0.5 cm from the top, then remove the strips from the water by taking the wooden splint out.
+- Let the water run up until it is about 0.5 cm from the top.
+This can take anywhere from 30 minutes to several hours.
+Then remove the strips from the water by taking the wooden splint out.

 - Let the strips dry on a clean waterproof surface, like a plate.